Jubilee Pocket

 Jubilee Pocket is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Jubilee Pocket's dwellings, as per the most recent Census evaluation, consisted of 75.0% houses and 25.0% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro Qld's 74.7% houses and 25.3% other dwellings.
-Home ownership in Jubilee Pocket stood at 22.9%, with the remaining dwellings either mortgaged (37.7%) or rented (39.4%).
+Jubilee Pocket's dwelling structure, as per the latest Census, consisted of 75.0% houses and 25.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+Non-Metro Qld had 74.7% houses and 25.3% other dwellings.
+Home ownership in Jubilee Pocket was 22.9%, with mortgaged dwellings at 37.7% and rented ones at 39.4%.
 The median monthly mortgage repayment was $1,733, higher than Non-Metro Qld's average of $1,700.
-The median weekly rent figure was recorded at $380, compared to Non-Metro Qld's $350.
-Nationally, Jubilee Pocket's mortgage repayments were lower than the Australian average of $1,863, while rents exceeded the national figure of $375.
+Median weekly rent in Jubilee Pocket was $380, compared to Non-Metro Qld's $350.
+Nationally, Jubilee Pocket's mortgage repayments were lower than the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing